netlify/gotrue/README.md

 ## Configuration

-You may configure GoTrue using either a configuration file named `config.json`, environment variables, or a combination of both.
+You may configure GoTrue using either a configuration file named `.env`, environment variables, or a combination of both.
 To determine the environment variable name: uppercase the setting name, replace all `.` with `_`, and add a prefix of `GOTRUE_`.